What ESZ4, NQU4, and CLM5 Mean on Your Trading Platform

 Why Symbols and Codes Matter

-Trading the wrong month is one of the most common rookie mistakes.
+Trading the wrong month is one of the most common rookie mistakes because it doesn’t always look “wrong” until it costs you money.
 You must know whether you're in the front month, a deferred month, or stuck in a low-liquidity expiration.
 This ties directly into spotting volume shifts during rollover.

 Common Pitfalls